HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Brendan’s play, BLITZ, was co-written by Bruce Wolff and performed in front of the fountain at the City Hall - AJS II.

-David Schrag started acting in the first grade and had dreams of winning an Oscar, Emmy, or Tony until his senior year at Harvard.
+DAVID SCHRAG started acting in the first grade and had dreams of winning an Oscar, Emmy, or Tony until his senior year at Harvard.
 Then, having been rejected twice by the Hasty Pudding Theatricals, he realized he might need to do something else to earn a living.
 Sixteen years later, he was pulled back into the theater, this time on the other end of the script.
 “Not On My Watch” premiered at the Devanaughn Theater Company’s Dragonfly Festival in Boston in 2007 and was also featured in that year’s Boston Theater Marathon.
 His previous effort, “Life Savings,” was performed in festivals produced by the Chameleon Theatre Circle (Burnsville, MN), Theatre One Productions (Middleboro, MA), and the Herring Run ArtsFest (Middleboro, MA).

 While not writing plays, David is an information technology consultant for small businesses in the Boston area.
 He lives in Brighton with his wife and cat.